bios62/notechws/README.md

 ## Workshop part 5

-In this lab you will logon to your apex envrionment and upload an APEX application that displays the predicted power consumption at the current temp/speed.
+In this lab you will logon to your apex environment and upload an APEX application that displays the predicted power consumption at the current temp/speed.

 You have a predefined APEX workspace, with the same username/password as your database actions username/password